The Form block allows you to add a Jetpack-powered contact form to your posts or pages.

 - They can be filtered out by your email provider.
 If you don’t find the emails in your spam folder, you’ll want to try sending out Jetpack emails to another email address and see if you keep experiencing issues.

-This feature is activated by default.
-It can be deactivated at any time by following this guide.
+The Form Block is activated by default.
+It can be deactivated/reactivated at any time by following the guide to control Jetpack features on one page.

 |Site Owners / Users|